Creating product variations on Amazon – How to do it and why you should focus on it!

 3. Fill in all required fields in the Important Information tab and click on Next.

-6. Click on Create Variants.
+6. Click on Create Variations.

 7. Fill in all required fields in the Important Information tab and click on Next.

-8. Now you can add more information to the variant combinations: Product identification via EAN or UPC (required field), Seller SKU (will be created automatically if you do not provide one), Offer details such as condition and price.
+8. Now you can add more information to the variation combinations: Product identification via EAN or UPC (required field), Seller SKU (will be created automatically if you do not provide one), Offer details such as condition and price.

 9. To create the product variants on Amazon, click on Next.

-10. Fill in the other tabs with Product Descriptions, Keywords, Images, and other Attributes.
+10. Fill in the other tabs with product descriptions, keywords, images, and other attributes.

 11. Done?

-Small note on the side: This content (description, keywords, product category, and other attributes) will be displayed on Amazon for all product variants you create – they apply to the parent product.
+A small note on the side: This content (description, keywords, product category, and other attributes) will be displayed on Amazon for all product variants you create – they apply to the parent product.
 Of course, only for the respective item and not across products!
 You can manage and adjust the product details at any time under Inventory

-Automatically recognize product variants
+Automatically detect product variants

 With a very large number of different variants, manual creation can of course be very time-consuming.
-Through the Check my file function, automatic recognition can also be performed for some categories to establish variant relationships.
+Through the Check My File function, automatic detection can also be performed for some categories to establish variant relationships.
 All information on this can be found in the inventory file template.
-Below, we provide an example from the help pages in SellerCentral.
+Below, we provide an example from the help pages in Seller Central.
 For a T-shirt that comes in various sizes and colors, the inventory file could look like this:

-SKUTitleSizeColorProductrelationshipParent SKUType of productrelationshipVariantdesignPriceQuantity
+SKUTitleSizeColorProductrelationshipParent SKUType of product relationshipVariant designPriceQuantity

 101T-Shirtparent productSizeColor